tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Introducing the parent pom

-Looking at the XML from the previous section, it appears obvious that if we had a second plugin to build, the solution would not scale very well since a lot of XML would have to be duplicated.
+Looking at the XML from the previous section it appears obvious that if we had a second plugin to build the solution would not scale very well since a lot of XML would need to be duplicated.
 This duplication problem gets solved using the concept of parent POM ([http://sonatype.com/books/mvnref-book/reference/pom-relationships-sect-project-relationships.html#pom-relationships-sect-project-inheritance](http://sonatype.com/books/mvnref-book/reference/pom-relationships-sect-project-relationships.html#pom-relationships-sect-project-inheritance)) that exists in Maven.
 When a project specifies a parent, it inherits the